 When the typical teacher sees her students using cell phones in class, her response is to put it away, take it away or through some other means remove the phone from the classroom.

 Today’s phones, though, have many features your students can use to their advantage when learning English, and allowing them in the classroom may just help your students learn.
+However, as a BusyTeacher user has recently pointed out, there are some features of a smart phone which may detract from the ESL student's learning.
+For example, some cell phones use predictive text to autocorrect English.
+Students with a tool like this may be likely to feign understanding of English spelling and conjugation.
 Here are some activities you might want to try in class that will also convince you cell phones really can be put to positive use in class.

 Try These 8 Cell Phone Activities in Your Classroom